yohasebe/wp2txt/README.md

 Supported: `{{cite book}}`, `{{cite web}}`, `{{cite news}}`, `{{cite journal}}`, `{{Citation}}`, etc.

-## Research Infrastructure (Indexes, Exhaustive Queries, MCP)
+## Offline Indexes, Queries, and the MCP Server

-Beyond text extraction, wp2txt can turn a dump into a **local, version-pinned research database**: SQLite indexes over categories, section headings, redirects, and (optionally) the full article text, plus interlanguage links for cross-edition comparison — all queryable offline, exhaustively, and exposed to LLM agents via an MCP server.
+Beyond text extraction, wp2txt can turn a dump into a **local, version-pinned database**:
+SQLite indexes over categories, section headings, redirects, and (optionally) the full article text, plus interlanguage links for cross-edition comparison — all queryable offline, and usable from an LLM client via an MCP server.

 ```console
 $ wp2txt --build-index --fulltext --lang=ja      # build the indexes